Go to main content

 Come by the museum shop and buy the schnapps to take home!

-New podcast!
 Out of reach of the Nazis

 In three sections, historian and author Simon Kratholm Ankjærgaard tells the full story of what happened before, during and after the war for the Jews in Bulgaria - and in the occupied territories.